-Recently, my aunt and uncle who live in Hawaii returned to Cali with this wonderfully sweet, soft, purple Ube Bread!
+Recently, my aunt and uncle who live in Hawaii returned to Cali with this wonderfully sweet, soft, purple Hawaiian Ube Bread!
+What?!
+Hawaiian purple bread?
 My son thoroughly enjoyed it and still asks about it a year later.Full of anthocyanins, it just might be the bread version of a superfood!

 When we took our trip to Maui we made it a point to seek out the bakery responsible for this delicious loaf.
 Now, you can find Taro Bread all over the island.
 The Taro Bread is purple, but that’s about it.
 You can’t really even tell by tasting it that there’s much difference between it and regular bread.
-Our friends over at Kirbie Cravings have a nice little rant about Ube vs Taro.
-Anyways, this bread is different from Taro Bread.
+Our friends over at Kirbie Cravings have a nice little rant about Ube vs Taro (hint: taro root is not ube).
+Anyways, this bread is different from Taro Bread or a taro bun you might find.
 And much better.
 This is sweet, fluffy, soft and really great for just about anything.
 But you can eat it just by itself and be happy.

 Note – this post may contain affiliate links for which we may receive a small bit of compensation if you make a purchase through clicking on its link.
 But we only link to products we use, believe in, and think will help you, our reader.